 Let’s bring back the Coffee Klatch

-Kaffeeklatsch comes from the German words for coffee and gossip, and was long known as a women’s group that partook of both.
-“Gossip” in these groups was really just talk of domestic importance, which was talk of just about everything.
+Kaffeeklatsch comes from the German words for coffee and gossip, and was long thought of as a women’s group that partook of both.
+“Gossip” in these groups was really just talk of domestic importance, which was talk of just about everything—from the mundane to the deeply political.
 These days, we might be missing out on the best parts of those informal gatherings.
 It’s time to bring back the coffee klatch.

 If you were a man in the late 1600s, living in Paris or London or Hamburg, you may have been among the first to drink coffee at a European coffeehouse.
 You may have enjoyed a cup while discussing mathematics with Sir Isaac Newton or poetry with Jonathan Swift.
 You may have helped found the London Stock Exchange.